 Adrian Carton de Wiart

-Over four wars spanning six decades, Adrian Carton de Wiart proved himself to be the most dedicated and unkillable soldier of all time.
-For most soldiers, the loss of their left eye and left hand would force them to retire, but Belgian-born British Army officer de Wiart sustained 11 grievous injuries — which included being shot in the face, head, hand, stomach, leg, groin, and ankle, surviving numerous plane crashes, and a broken back.
+Over four wars spanning six decades, Adrian Carton de Wiart proved himself to be one of the most dedicated and unkillable soldiers of all time.
+The Belgian-born British Army officer sustained 11 grievous injuries — including being shot in the face, head, hand, stomach, leg, groin, and ankle.
+He also survived numerous plane crashes and a broken back.
 Despite all of these injuries, he remained fully dedicated to military service.Wikimedia Commons

 Pilot Jacqueline Cochran headed up the Women Airforce Service Pilots (WASP) and tirelessly trained pilots for the program during WWII.
-After earning the U.S. Distinguished Service Medal in 1945, she joined the U.S. Air Force Reserve as a lieutenant colonel and also received her Air Force Command Pilot Wings and three Distinguished Flying Cross medals.Wikimedia Commons
+After earning the U.S. Distinguished Service Medal in 1945, she joined the U.S. Air Force Reserve as a lieutenant colonel.
+She also received her Air Force Command Pilot Wings and three Distinguished Flying Cross medals.Wikimedia Commons

-Deborah Sampson disguised herself as a man for two years to fight as a Continental soldier in the Revolutionary War.
+Deborah Sampson disguised herself as a man for two years to fight in the Continental Army during the Revolutionary War.
 Shot in battle, she dug the bullet out of her own leg rather than be exposed.
 After an exam years later while gravely ill, she was found out and honorably discharged.
 She was one of the first female lecturers, and her husband was the first man to receive a widow’s pension.Wikimedia Commons

 Noor Inayat Khan

-A descendant of Indian royalty, Noor Inayat Khan fought for the British in WWII, not necessarily as a proponent for the country, but as an opponent to fascism.
-Khan joined the Women’s Auxiliary Air Force in 1940 and was a wireless radio operator and a Special Operations Executive, delivering info to Britain from Paris.
-She was the lone radio operator for four months until she was betrayed by a double agent.
-She withstood unimaginable torture, solitary confinement, and was finally ruthlessly executed at a concentration camp in 1944.Wikimedia Commons
+A descendant of Indian royalty, Noor Inayat Khan fought for the British in WWII — not necessarily as a proponent for the country, but as an opponent to fascism.
+Khan joined the Women’s Auxiliary Air Force in 1940 and was a wireless radio operator and a Special Operations Executive.
+She was the lone radio operator for four months in Paris until she was betrayed by a double agent.
+Khan withstood unimaginable torture, solitary confinement, and was executed at a concentration camp in 1944.Wikimedia Commons

 Jennie Hodgers/Albert Cashier